Locally differentially private estimation of nonlinear functionals of discrete distributions: Introduction

+We finally give lower bounds on the maximal quadratic risk, over all estimators and all (non-interactive and sequentially interactive) privacy mechanisms.
+These lower bounds are optimal for $\ga \geq 2$ as they match our fastest rates.
+Unfortunately for $\ga \in (0,2)$, a gap of a factor $K^{\ga}$ remains between our lower bounds and fastest rates.
+All proofs are in \cite{butIss2021nips}.

-\subsection{Related literature}
+\subsection{Related Literature}

+To the best of our knowledge, estimating non linear functionals under global DP has been considered by \cite{Acharya2018}.
+The authors estimate the entropy, the support size and the support coverage of a discrete distribution in the context of global differential privacy.
+In each setup they show that the cost of privacy is relatively small when compared to the standard (non private) setup.
+Their upper bounds allow to quantify the amount of privacy that we can have without deteriorating the estimation rates.

+We study for the first time the estimation of the nonlinear power-sum functional $F_\ga$ for any real $\ga >0$ in the context of LDP.
+The case $\ga=2$ has been considered in the LDP setup, for smooth distributions in \cite{butucea2020interactive}, and for testing discrete distributions in \cite{BerrettButucea}.
+In \cite{butucea2020interactive}, the association of a plug-in estimator and Laplace mechanism is optimal among all non-interactive mechanisms, whereas a sequentially interactive procedure improves dramatically the minimax rates.
+We will also try to further understand when such phenomena hold for different values of $\ga$, in particular when the functional $F_{\ga}$ is less smooth for $\ga <2$.

-In the non-private setting, it has been shown different behaviors for estimating $F_\gamma$ according to the observations scheme, namely faster rates are attained in the multinomial setup than in the Gaussian vector model $-$ see details below.
+In non-private settings, it has been shown different behaviors for estimating $F_\gamma$ according to the observations scheme, namely faster rates are attained in the multinomial setup \cite{Jiao_2017} than in the Gaussian vector model \cite{collier2020estimation} $-$ see details below.
+We will see that due to the LDP setup our rates are similar to those proved in the Gaussian vector model by \cite{collier2020estimation}, though our plug-in type estimator is an analogue of the MLE analyzed in the multinomial setting by \cite{Jiao_2017}.

-\textit{Multinomial setting: } When the r.v. $x_1,...,x_n$ are observed, \cite{Jiao_2017} show that the maximal quadratic risk of the maximum likelihood estimator (MLE) in estimating $F_{\ga}$, $\ga >0$, is
+\textit{Standard (or multinomial) setting: } When the r.v. $x_1,...,x_n$ are observed, \cite{Jiao_2017} show that the maximal quadratic risk of the maximum likelihood estimator (MLE) in estimating $F_{\ga}$, $\ga >0$, is

-Recall that in this model, the MLE of $p_k$ is the average of the $\mathbf{1}_{x_i=k}$ over $i$ from 1 to $n$.
+In this model, the MLE of $p_k$ is the average of the $\mathbf{1}_{x_i=k}$ over $i$ from 1 to $n$.
 These results entail that the MLE achieves the minimax rate $n^{-1}$ when $\ga \geq 3/2$.
 However, when the regularity $\ga$ decreases below $3/2$, the rates of the MLE get slower.
 In particular, the MLE does not achieve the minimax rates of estimation of $F_{\ga}$ when $0 <\ga< 3/2$.
 For $0 <\ga<1$, the difficulty of estimation increases, especially if the alphabet size $K$ is large, which may even prevent from a consistent estimation of $F_{\ga}$ (i.e. from the risk of the MLE to converge to zero).
 More precisely, the MLE consistently estimates $F_{\ga}$, $0<\ga <1$, if and only if, the sample size is large enough to satisfy $n \gg K^{1/\ga}$.